Is ice or heat best for back pain and what are the benefits of both and when is it best to use either modality?

-How long to apply cold
+How long to apply cold packs for injuries

 The length of time to apply ice or cold packs will vary depending on the injury site.
-For example a wrist will chill much more quickly (about 5 minutes) than a large area like the thigh (up to 10 minutes).
+For example, a wrist will chill much more quickly (about 5 minutes) than a large area like the thigh (up to 10 minutes).
 If the skin is very red after the application then you may have left it on too long.
-Applications can be repeated every 1 – 2 hours, leaving enough time between for the skin to return to its normal temperature.
+Applications can be repeated every 1 – 2 hours, leaving enough time for the skin to return to its normal temperature.
 Frequent applications of ice are better than longer applications.
 5-10 minutes at a time repeated every few hours is a common recommendation.

-When to apply heat
+When to apply heat on injuries

 Heat is generally used for chronic injuries or injuries that have no inflammation – don’t apply heat within 2 days of a new acute injury unless you have been advised to do so.

 Heat can help to promote healing by stimulating the circulation.
 Sore, stiff, nagging muscle or joint pain is ideal for the use of heat therapy as it can help to relax tight muscles.
 Heat can be applied before exercise but do not use after exercise.

 How to apply heat on injuries

 You could try using a special hot “wheatie” packs or a hot water bottle with a cover.

 How long to apply heat